newsletter

 Under ASC 842, the difference between straight-line rented and cash paid is still recorded on the company’s books, but the net activity in the lease liability and the ROU assets basically becomes deferred rent.

-Also, the lease agreement must meet the criteria for an operating lease, which is somewhat different under ASC 842.
+Also, the lease agreement must meet the classification criteria for an operating lease, which is somewhat different under ASC 842.
 There are also important transition issues that can come into play in going from ASC 840 to 842, so let’s take a closer look at those as well.

 • iLeasePro ASC 842 Transition Solution